rwieruch/blog_robinwieruch_content/react-state-array-add-update-remove.md

 That's it.
 You destructure the first item and all the remaining items from the array.
 Then you use all remaining items to store them in React's state.
 The first item isn't used anymore.

 All previous array examples worked on an array of integers.
-Let's see how to remove an object from a React state array instead.
-That example is a bit more elaborate, because we can work on identifiers instead of indexes.
+Let's see in a more complex scenario how to remove an object from a React state array instead.
+That example is better suited for a robust application, because we can work on identifiers instead of indexes.

 {{< highlight javascript "hl_lines=9 10 11 16 18 30 31 32 35" >}}
 import React, { Component } from 'react';